samkiani/Discord-AntiRudeBot/README.md

 # Discord-AntiRudeBot

 Stop Rude members in your guild<br/>
-A funny antirude bot for persians
+A funny antirude bot for `Persians`

 - You can add your words in BadWord.json file